Rule 173-14-01 | Definitions.

 As used in this chapter:

-"Action plan" means a plan that that a representative develops in conjunction with the consumer as part of the complaint-handling process.
-The plan includes strategies and actions for the representative to take and target dates for the representative to meet.
+"Action plan" means a plan that that an ombudsman develops in conjunction with the client as part of the complaint-handling process.
+The plan includes strategies and actions for the ombudsman to take and target dates for the ombudsman to meet.

-"Advocacy" means planning, preparing, and conducting community education programs, training events, and legislative and other public relations contacts; influencing the formation, implementation, and outcome of public policy affecting consumers; representing consumers, both individually and collectively, to effect a positive change.
+"Advocacy" means planning, preparing, and conducting community education programs, training events, and legislative and other public relations contacts; influencing the formation, implementation, and outcome of public policy affecting clients; representing clients, both individually and collectively, to effect a positive change.

 "Affiliated" means being or having a parent, child, sibling, spouse, or household member who is a board member of, a consultant to, or has another relationship by which they may profit from a provider.

-"Area agency on aging" (AAA) means an entity that ODA designates to be an AAA under rule 173-2-04 of the Administrative Code.
+"Area agency on aging" (AAA) has the same meaning as in rule 173-2-01 of the Administrative Code.

 "Business day" means any day that is not a Saturday, Sunday, or legal holiday defined in section 1.14 of the Revised Code.